-Durability is the ability of a physical product to remain functional, without requiring excessive maintenance or repair, when faced with the challenges of normal operation over its design lifetime.
-Often synonymous with product lifespan, durability of product plays a vital role in achieving a circular economy.
+Durability is the ability of a physical product to remain functional, without requiring excessive maintenance or repair, when faced with the challenges of normal operation over its design lifetime.28 Often synonymous with product lifespan, durability of product plays a vital role in achieving a circular economy.
 Prolonging a product's usefulness reduces resource consumption, waste, and helps consumers save money by reducing the need for frequent replacements.
-A durable product is robustly constructed with high-quality materials and designed to enhance:
+A durable product is robustly constructed with high-quality materials and designed to enhance material efficiency and promote:

 - 1. Reusability: extending a product's life through resale, refurbishment, or recycling. - 2.
-Material Efficiency: optimising components to reduce material use and manufacturing costs. - 3.
-Maintenance: making product maintenance accessible, simple, and cost-effective for end-users. - 4.
-Reparability: designing products for easy repair and ensuring accessible repair services. - 5.
-Upgradeability: enabling upgrades within product groups to extend their lifespan without full replacement, including personalisation. - 6.
+Maintenance: making product maintenance accessible, simple, and cost-effective for end-users. - 3.
+Reparability: designing products for easy repair and ensuring accessible repair services. - 4.
+Upgradeability: enabling upgrades within product groups to extend their lifespan without full replacement, including personalisation. - 5.
 Longevity: designing reliable and robust product components.